 Some questions require two or three correct answers.
 Players get more time for these questions, but the player still must post all required answers on one line.
 The host ignores extra answers but may warn.
 For part one, the host ignores extra lines but may also warn.
 Players do not have to separate answers, but it makes it easier for the host to process.

 These questions are one part only with a reduction in points.
 After showing the question and the standard pause, players make one guess per required correct answer.
-The player that is the closest in either direction gets the points.
+The player that is the closest gets the points.
 Going over doesn't matter.

 If there's only one player, the question changes to a regular question, and the host will say if the correct answer is higher or lower.